 MongoDB derives its name from “humungous” which means enormous and it fits the idea of application that it was designed to support.

 Its data records (or rows) are called “documents” and are stored in tables called “collections”.
-So when you insert something into a Mongo database you are adding document X to collection Y.
+So when you insert something into a Mongo database you are adding document X to collection

+n Y.

 A collection does not require the same schema for its documents, some of them can have more or less fields than others, but in case of need you can enforce document validation rules in order to have only documents with the desired schema accepted.